Farm diversification income from energy projects – frequently asked questions

 How can I find out if I have a site for a potential solar, battery storage or gas genset scheme?

-Our Stop/GoTM feasibility study costs from as little as £495 plus VAT.
+We can undertake a Stop/GoTM feasibility study.
 We always back our recommendations and will prepare, submit and manage grid applications on a success-only basis.

 We look at all the factors necessary for a scheme, and using our bespoke, in-house mapping system, we assess your local network for capacity and we liaise with the engineers at your local distribution network operator.
 We look at all the factors necessary for a scheme